Fimeg/BackupPeer/README.md

 BackupPeer is a privacy-focused peer-to-peer encrypted backup system where you exchange backup storage directly with other users.
 Unlike rsync or Borg Backup which require central servers or cloud storage, BackupPeer creates mutual backup relationships - you store their files, they store yours, with zero-knowledge architecture ensuring only you can decrypt your data.

 > **⚠️ EXPERIMENTAL VERSION**: This is an experimental build with recent improvements to file transfer reliability and connection management.
 Features may change and stability is not yet guaranteed for production use.
+Please note; during development the community singalling server will be reset many times... setting your own is essential for now.

 ## Features